 We’ll have our final dinner together tonight in Akron.

 Our last day exploring the Buckeye State.
 Ride through a pretty chain of metro parks and Cuyahoga Valley National Park as you wind your way to the shores of Lake Erie.
 We’ll finish up at Cleveland Public Square, a beautiful park in the center of the city.
 We recommend you take an extra day after the bike tour to see the sights in Cleveland – including the Rock & Roll Hall of Fame, the house from the film A Christmas Story, and the sprawling West Side Market.
+If you drove into Cincinnati for your vacation, we will provide a shuttle back to vehicles at the conclusion of our tour.

 5 Breakfasts | 4 Lunches | 3 Dinners